 The best pathiri that I remember was the one that my dorm mate’s mom made.
-Long long ago .. , on one Monday morning Sherri came back to the hostel late, but with an extra special treat- Pathiri and Mutton Roast.
+When you are in a residential school Fridays and Mondays are special.
+Friday’s you either look forward to going home (your’s or a friend’s ) and Mondays you wait for the friends to come back :-).
+On one Monday morning Sherri came back to the hostel late, but with an extra special treat- Pathiri and Mutton Roast.
 News like these travel fast when a bunch of teenagers are subjected to barely palatable mess food for any length of time.
 Suffice to say that she was very popular that day – I don’t think our gang of girls were ever as silent as during that meal ever.
 Sheri, this one is inspired by you !

-When you or someone you love have gluten allergies or intolerance you go to a lot of lengths to adapt standard gluten rich recipes.
+Pathiri is made of rice and is naturally gluten free.
+When you or someone you love can not have gluten you go to great lengths to adapt standard gluten rich recipes.
 Often times we forget that there are many delightful recipes around the world that are naturally gluten free .
 Jowar roti, ragi roti , Bajri roti , injera, corn tortillas and the south Indian dosa are all good examples.
 Some of these grains used are more environmentally viable as well – for example Bajra or pearl millet takes much less water to cultivate than wheat.

-But all that seem unimportant once you taste one of these gluten free flat breads.
-The taste and texture of these breads wins your over.
-The rice pathiri is soft and very pliable.
-Serve with with a spicy side dish or thick coconut milk and a sprinkling of sugar/honey.
+But all the environmental concerns seem unimportant once you taste one of these gluten free flat breads.
+The taste and texture of these breads will win your over.
+The rice pathiri for example is very soft and very pliable and goes with a sweet or spicy side.
+For the spice lover serve it with beef fry or chicken curry and for the ones with the sweet tooth set with thick coconut milk and a sprinkling of sugar/honey.

-This gluten free aspect of rice is not a good news when it comes to bread making.
-Gluten is creates the essential structure of the breads, without which it will easily collapse and break apart.
-In gluten free flours part of all of the starches are cooked to increase absorption of water.
-The flour particles swell up and create a gelatinous mix which provides the needed structure and moisture.
-This is the secret to making and melt in the mouth pathiri.
+Back to the gluten – being gluten free is not a good news when it comes to bread making.
+Gluten creates the essential structure of the breads, without which it will easily collapse and break apart.
+To provide the much needed structure part of all of the starches in the flour needs to be cooked.
+When cooked the flour particles swell up absorbing water and create a gelatinous mix.
+This provides the needed structure and moisture and is the secret to making and melt in the mouth pathiri.

 Heat water with a pinch of salt until it comes to a rolling boil.
 Add the flour, stir and turn off the heat.
 The hot water gets instantly absorbed into the flour.
-If you have led hands you can dig in and and knead this into a smooth dough.
-Other wise cover and wait for a little bit for the dough to cool down and be warm enough to handle.
-Knead it well into a soft dough, if needed add more flour or warm water as needed.
+If you have led hands you can dig in and and knead this into a smooth dough, I have seen a few doing it, but personally wouldn’t recommend it.
+The better way is to cover the dough and wait for a little bit.
+When the dough has cooled a little and is warm enough to handle, knead into a soft dough.
+If needed add more flour or warm water as needed.
 The dough should be soft so that you can break off a piece roll and flatten without any cracks.

 Cover the dough to prevent it from drying out.
 Heat a griddle or tawa or any thick bottomed pan over medium hot fire.
 Pinch of a lemon sized piece of dough and roll it into a ball.
 Dust a rolling surface with rice flour, place the dough ball and turn to coat all sides.
 Sprinkle more flour and roll out into a thin circle – 6 to 8 inches in diameter.
 Sprinkle more rice flour if the dough gets sticky.
 Unlike flour tortillas ( or chapathy) the edges of pathiri will be jagged.
 Trim using a circle cutter if preferred.
-Don’t worry about waste – the excess can be rolled into the the next dough ball.
+Don’t worry about the pieces going to waste.
+Just roll the excess bits into the next dough ball.